SaiSriramKamineni/Natural-Language-to-SQL-Query/README.md

     SQL Query:"""

     prompt = ChatPromptTemplate.from_messages([
         ("system", "Given an input question, convert it to a SQL query.
-No preamble. " "Return only the SQL query—no quotes, no comments, no extra text."), ("human", template),
+No pre-amble. " "Please do not return anything else apart from the SQL query, no prefix aur suffix quotes, no sql keyword, nothing please"), ("human", template),
     ])